kiboschool/course-web-application-development/src/lessons/assignments.md

 practice page.
 * You can submit a link to a github repo, a replit, a Google doc, or some other resource.
+* Each entry in the form will count for one of your ten required practice entries.

-Your log will count for credit as long as it:
+Your entry in the log will count for credit as long as it:
-- is accessible to your instructor
+* is accessible to your instructor
-- shows your own work
+* shows your own work

 ## Why practice?